tyler-dodge/org-assistant/README.md

 ### Conversation Evaluation Rules
-- The org tree in order to generate the message list whenever sending information to the chat endpoint.
+- The org tree is traversed up in order to generate the message list when sending information to the chat endpoint.
 - It will only use messages from the branch of the tree that the block that initiated the request is in.
 - It does not include example blocks or source blocks that appear later in